Running an RPC node

 repo to your node:

-- Download Chainflip Mainnet GPG key from the Ubuntu Key Server and update the file permissions to allow
+- Download Chainflip Mainnet GPG key from the Ubuntu Key Server:

 - Verify the key's authenticity: